 - In Pennsylvania, there is no limit to the length of time you can receive total disability workers’ compensation benefits, but there are various strategies that insurance companies use to stop workers’ comp wage loss benefits.

 Workers’ comp litigation usually involves a court battle in which the insurance company attempts to change, limit or stop wage loss benefits.
 The insurance company will try different tactics to modify or suspend your benefits.

 If you are totally disabled and receive benefits for 104 weeks (two years), the workers’ compensation insurance carrier may try to change your disability status from total to partial.
 The insurer may ask you to attend an impairment rating exam.
 Our work accident lawyers have experience countering these strategies.

 - “Work Comp Wage Loss Claims in PA“

 - “Calculation of Workers’ Compensation Benefits“

 Workers’ Compensation Help Is Here

-Offices in Pottstown, West Chester and Reading, serving communities such as Downingtown, Wyomissing, Horsham, Douglassville and Coatesville
+Offices in Pottstown, West Chester, Reading and Pennsburg, Pennsylvania, serving communities such as Downingtown, Wyomissing, Horsham, Douglassville and Coatesville

 Insurance companies will always be represented by experienced workers’ compensation attorneys — you should be, too!
 Call or contact our workers’ compensation wage loss benefits attorneys online for a free consultation about your workers’ comp claim and wage loss benefits.